- wood and cloth dolls using Kimekomi techniques -

 including a red cushion (11 cm x 11 cm)

 packed in original box...
 H. 8 cm x W. 15 cm x D. 14 cm

 production... made in Japan

 "Kakinuma Ningyo Co., Ltd." is a factory which handles seasonal doll such as hina-dolls, boy's festival dolls or samurai dolls, using by Edo Kimekomi doll making, founded in 1950.

 The “lucky cat” series born from the thought that “I want to increase the opportunity to adore the Edo Kimekomi doll not only by seasonal dolls but every day.” from the producer.
 And now, it become a trend in the world.
 Kakinuma Ningyo is taking modern approach for Edo Kimekomi doll such as unique combinations of fabrics and new materials such as leather.

 On March 2016, Edo Kimekomi Maneki-neko dolls are submitted to German trade show and selected as an Ambiente Trend 2016 product.

-"Always enjoyed making dolls since childhood, I started to learn under my father, "the first Toko Kakinuma" in 1974, and has been devoting myself to Edo "Kimekomi" doll ever since.
-Using the techniques such as mother-of-pearl, inlay, coloring nikoromo overlap, I am also working on the new style of dolls and keeps creating the dolls that are out of box and looking at the modern age."
+He always enjoyed making dolls since childhood, and started to learn under his father, "the first Toko Kakinuma" in 1974, and has been devoting to Edo "Kimekomi" doll ever since.
+Using the techniques such as mother-of-pearl, inlay, coloring nikoromo overlap, He is also working on the new style of dolls and keeps creating the dolls that are out of box and looking at the modern age.

 - Traditional craftsman certified by Minister of Economy, Trade and Industory